 Felony Plea For Texas "Home Alone" Mother

-Woman, 29, went on cruise, left her two small kids behind
+Woman, 29, went on cruise, left small kids behind

 NOVEMBER 7--A Texas woman who left her two young children--ages eight and six--home alone while she went on a four-day cruise pleaded guilty today to a felony abandonment count, according to court records.